 - There is a wheelchair accessible toilet in the Archive, and another in the adjacent building.

 - There is a bell at door and another at the counter for attracting staff attention.

 - Dark edges mark the sides of the atrium and the door frame.

 - Large print text of exhibition descriptions can be provided on site, or sent in advance of a visit on request.

-- Assistant dogs are welcomed at ULITA
+- Assistant dogs are welcomed

 - Please be aware that the light levels for exhibitions are low, especially after dark.
 Torches and magnifying glasses can be provided on request.